openfaas/openfaas.github.io/_posts/2026-03-13-painless-support-with-diag.md

 - `context` - lets you target a specific kubectl context if you manage multiple clusters.
 Leave it empty to use whichever context is currently active.
 - `functions` - uses glob patterns to filter which functions are collected.
 Use `'*'` for all, or patterns like `'api-*'` to narrow the scope on large clusters.
 - `prometheus.url` - lets you point to an external Prometheus instance, bypassing the automatic port-forward.
-- `collection` - toggles let you disable individual collectors if you only need a subset of the data.
+- `collection` - toggles to disable individual collectors if you only need a subset of the data.
 - `logAge` - controls how far back to collect logs retrospectively.
 Leave it empty to collect all available logs.